openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Autonomous** - When created, the item's crafter sets a specific condition that causes the item to trigger one particular action.
 This autonomy could be magical guidance, algorithmic targeting via a guidance system, or even mundane autonomy, such as pressure plates surrounded by murder holes (arrow slits with self-reloading crossbows).

-**Baneful (bane)** - When making a damaging attack with this item, you may automatically inflict one of the listed bane if your attack roll exceeds the target's defense by 5 or more.
+**Baneful (bane)** - When making a damaging attack with this item, you may automatically inflict a listed bane if your attack roll exceeds the target's defense by 5 or more.
+The bane can be triggered this way in lieu of other banes, even if the item or wielder cannot access the bane.
+The invoking attribute for this bane is equal to the attacking attribute.

 **Consumable** -  A consumable item can be used once to invoke a boon at the listed power level.
 This boon invocation succeeds automatically without a roll and cannot be invoked with multi-targeting.
 Afterwards, the item is consumed and cannot be used again.